-Name Description listens to network traffic and attempts to discover when a new host has been added.
-To do this, Tenable Nessus Network Monitor constantly compares a list of hosts that have generated traffic in the past to those currently generating traffic.
-If it finds a new host generating traffic, it issues a "new host alert" via the real-time log.
-For large networks, Tenable Nessus Network Monitor can be configured to run for several days to gain knowledge about which hosts are active.
-This prevents Tenable Nessus Network Monitor from issuing an alert for hosts that already exist.
-For large networks, Tenable® recommends that Tenable Nessus Network Monitor operate for at least two days before detecting new hosts.
-By default, this option is set to 2.
-Connections to Services When enabled, allows Tenable Nessus Network Monitor to log which clients attempt to connect to servers on the network and to what port they attempt to connect.
+real-time log.
+For large networks, Tenable Network Monitor can be that Tenable Network Monitor operate for at least two days before configured to run for several days to gain knowledge about which hosts are active.
+This prevents Tenable Network Monitor from issuing an alert for hosts that already exist.
+For large networks, Tenable® recommends

+^ Name Description Connections to Services When enabled, allows Tenable Network Monitor to log which clients attempt to connect to servers on the network and to what port they attempt to connect.
 They indicate only that an attempt to connect was made, not whether the connection was successful.
-Events detected by Tenable Nessus Network Monitor of this type are logged as Tenable Nessus Network Monitor internal plugin ID 2.
-Show Connections When enabled, instructs Tenable Nessus Network Monitor to record clients in the focus network that attempt to connect to a server IP address and port and receive a positive response.
+Events detected by Tenable Network Monitor of this type are logged as Tenable Network Monitor internal plugin ID 2.
+Show Connections When enabled, instructs Tenable Network Monitor to record clients in the focus network that attempt to connect to a server IP address and port and receive a positive response.
 The record contains the client IP address, the server IP address, and the server port that the client attempted to connect to.
-For example, if four different hosts within the focus network attempt to connect with a server IP over port 80 and received a positive response, then a list of those hosts are reported under Tenable Nessus Network Monitor internal plugin ID 3 and port 80.
+For example, if four different hosts within the focus network attempt to connect with a server IP over port 80 and received a positive response, then a list of those hosts are reported under Tenable Network Monitor internal plugin ID 3 and port 80.
 Known Hosts File Note: You can only configure this feature via the command-line interface.
 A configuration parameter in which you can type the location of the known-hosts.txt file.
 Manually create the Known Hosts file.
 This feature supports a single row for each IP (IPv4 or IPv6).
-Hyphenated

-Name Description ranges and CIDR notation are not supported.
+Hyphenated ranges and CIDR notation are not supported.
 New host alerts no longer appear for the hosts listed in this file.
-Note: Blank rows are ignored, and invalid entries are noted in the Tenable Nessus Network Monitor log file.
-If you make any changes to the Known Hosts file, you must restart Tenable Nessus Network Monitor.
-Security Options Enable FIPS Mode When enabled, Tenable Nessus Network Monitor uses OpenSSL 3.0 FIPS module security features.
+Note: Blank rows are ignored, and invalid entries are noted in the Tenable Network Monitor log file.
+If you make any changes to the Known Hosts file, you must restart Tenable Network Monitor.
+Security Options Enable FIPS Mode When enabled, Tenable Network Monitor uses OpenSSL 3.0 FIPS module security features.
 The OpenSSL 3.0 FIPS module is a set of encryption modules satisfying the requirements of the FIPS 140-2 standard defined by the National Institute of Standards and Technology (NIST).

-Note: If you use the FIPS module, you may need to restart Tenable Nessus Network Monitor a few times.
-Enable National Information Assurance Partnership (NIAP) Mode When enabled, Tenable Nessus Network Monitor uses NIAP ciphers in compliance with NIAP standards.
+Name Description Note: If you use the FIPS module, you may need to restart Tenable Network Monitor a few times.
+Enable National Information Assurance Partnership (NIAP) Mode When enabled, Tenable Network Monitor uses NIAP ciphers in compliance with NIAP standards.
 If you enable this setting, then you must also enable Enable FIPS Mode .
-NIAP Mode Disabled Due to Upgrade When enabled, Tenable Nessus Network Monitor does not use FIPS or NIAP security features.
+NIAP Mode Disabled Due to Upgrade When enabled, Tenable Network Monitor does not use FIPS or NIAP security features.
 Session Analysis Encrypted Sessions Dependency Plugins Specifies the Plugin IDs, separated by commas, used to detect encrypted traffic.
-Encrypted Sessions Excluded Specifies the IPv4 and IPv6 addresses and ports, in CIDR notation, excluded from monitoring for encrypted traffic.

-Name Description Network Ranges Example: 192.0.2.0/24,2001:DB8::/64,10.2.3.0/22,vlan 192.0.2.0/16,192.168.3.123/32 Interactive Sessions Dependency Plugins Specifies the plugin IDs, separated by commas, used to detect interactive sessions.
+Encrypted Sessions Excluded Network Ranges Specifies the IPv4 and IPv6 addresses and ports, in CIDR notation, excluded from monitoring for encrypted traffic.
+Example: 192.0.2.0/24,2001:DB8::/64,10.2.3.0/22,vlan 192.0.2.0/16,192.168.3.123/32 Interactive Sessions Dependency Plugins Specifies the plugin IDs, separated by commas, used to detect interactive sessions.
 Interactive Sessions Excluded Network Ranges Specifies the IPv4 and IPv6 addresses and ports, in CIDR notation, excluded from monitoring for interactive sessions.
 Example: 192.0.2.0/24,2001:DB8::/64,10.2.3.0/22,vlan 192.0.2.0/16,192.168.3.123/32